bkleinen/bkleinen.github.io/classes/ws2021/info2/labs/lab-11.md

 author: kleinen
 layout: lab
 ---
+This page is not yet available for WS 2021/22
+{% comment %}
 ## Pre-Lab
 ***P1.*** What is the difference between an NFA and an DFA?

 ***P2.*** Which sorting algorithms have you learned about so far?
 Review their algorithms.

 [Geeks for Geeks](https://www.geeksforgeeks.org/) has some helpful explanations, including nice videos.
 Useful for a quick reminder of the algorithms.
 Eg. [Selection Sort](https://www.geeksforgeeks.org/selection-sort/).

 Really good more detailed explanations can be found at the Back to Back SWE YouTube Channel:
 * [Insertion Sort](https://youtu.be/ufIET8dMnus)
 * [Merge Sort](https://youtu.be/alJswNJ4P3U)
 * [Quick Sort](https://youtu.be/uXBnyYuwPe8)